Accounting Changes and Error Corrections

 Disclosures

-An entity is required to disclose the nature of and reason for the change in accounting principle, including a discussion of why the new principle is preferable.
+An entity is required to disclose the nature of, and reason for, the change in accounting principle, including a discussion of why the new principle is preferable.
 The method of applying the change, the impact of the change to affected financial statement line items (including income from continuing operations and earning per share), and the cumulative effect to opening retained earnings (if applicable) must be disclosed.
-Additional disclosures are required for any indirect effects of the change in accounting principle.
+Indirect effects of the change in accounting principle require additional disclosures.
 Financial statements of subsequent periods are not required to repeat these disclosures.
 If the change in accounting principle does not have a material effect in the period of change, but is expected to in future periods, any financial statements that include the period of change should disclose the nature of and reasons for the change in accounting principle.

 Change in Accounting Estimate